Awzaw/Parkour/README.md

 Any problems, please let me know in the discussion thread, not the reviews.

-Any cheating that involves changing gamemode or teleporting should be disabled
+Any cheating that involves changing gamemode or teleporting is automatically disabled